A Gathered and Growing Community

 - Residence Hall Choices occur throughout the week in the residence halls.

-- Other Campus Choices include Friday Vespers, Student Concerts and Recitals, Student Gallery Openings and educational programs planned by student organizations and campus departments.
+- Other Campus Choices include Friday Vespers, Student Concerts and Recitals, Student Gallery Openings and approved educational programs planned by student organizations and campus departments.